-- Maintain academic eligibility - Academic eligibility requires students to maintain a GPA above a 2.0 - Comply with the rules established in the Team Handbook and by Bellarmine College Preparatory. - Actively participate with the team for the duration of the school year. - Members are expected to regularly attend all builds, for the full duration of the build, throughout the entire school year. - Participate in mandatory team activities, some of which include Chezy Champs, Bell VEX tournament, whole team meetings, etc. - Complete lab safety training by the announced deadline - Complete basic (Green) tool training by the announced deadline - Sign-in immediately upon entering the lab for build and sign-out with a mentor when leaving at the end of build. - Not misrepresent their role on the team in any way that could violate the integrity standards at Bellarmine.
+- Maintain academic eligibility - o Academic eligibility requires students to maintain a GPA above a 2.0 - Comply with the rules established in the Team Handbook and by Bellarmine College Preparatory. - Actively participate with the team for the duration of the school year. - o Members are expected to attend all builds, for the full duration of the build, throughout the entire school year. - Members may have 3 unexcused absences maximum per semester.
+Unexcused absences in excess of 3 during a semester will result in removal from the team. - Participate in mandatory team activities, some of which include Chezy Champs, Bell VEX tournament, whole team meetings, etc. - Complete lab safety training by the announced deadline - Complete basic (Green) tool training by the announced deadline - Sign-in immediately upon entering the lab for build and sign-out with a mentor when leaving at the end of build.

-While in the lab, students should be entirely focused on the task at hand, or actively seeking out more work.
+- Not misrepresent their role on the team in any way that could violate the integrity standards at Bellarmine. - While in the lab, students should be entirely focused on the task at hand, or actively seeking out more work.
 Students spending time on their phones, playing video games, or who are otherwise distracted or engaged in unsafe behavior may have their build hours canceled, be temporarily suspended, or be dismissed from the team.